grayresearch/CX/zoo/README.md

-CFU Zoo
+CXU Zoo
 =======

-This work-in-progress directory will provide various example CFUs, standard mux and adapter CFUs, CFU-LI compatible CPUs, and composed systems.
+This work-in-progress directory will provide various example CXUs, standard mux and adapter CXUs, CXU-LI compatible CPUs, and composed systems.

 The various testbenches require `cocotb` `cocotb-test` `pytest-xdist` `iverilog` and `verilator-4.106` or `verilator-5.006+`.